 As long as such authors can be contacted via the corresponding author, it should be OK for them to use an incomplete name, initials or a pen name to protect their privacy.
 In this way, the scientific publication meets expectations of integrity and transparency, while the author retains the degree of privacy they want.

-There is an adjacent practice by which individual identities are submerged in a group, and both groups of academics and groups of experts by experience have adopted this practice.
+There is an adjacent practice by which individual identities are submerged in a group, and both groups of academics and groups of public co-authors have adopted this practice.
 The principle is the same – that authors must be contactable and accountable.
-The issues set out here apply to all authors of academic papers, but may be more salient for consumer authors, as such experts by experience have joined the writing team precisely because of their personal experience.
+The issues set out here apply to all authors of academic papers, but may be more salient for public co-authors, as such experts by experience have joined the writing team precisely because of their personal experience.
 As more and more research is co-produced, editors will receive a corresponding increase in the number of manuscripts from writing teams which include authors who wish to conceal their identity.

 The issue is not confined to publishing.
 We know of a recent research funding application in which the team wanted to include a forensic patient as a co-applicant.
 For reasons of personal safety, the person was unwilling to have their full name published by the funding body.
-Unfortunately, recent guidance from NIHR INVOLVE on engaging public co-applicants strays into this topic with an unwarranted prohibition, as the following paragraphs show:
+Unfortunately, recent guidance from NIHR INVOLVE on engaging public co-applicants strays into the subject of publication with the following unwarranted unwarranted prohibition:

 “Publishing guidelines for journals do not allow submissions that include anonymous contributors or pseudonyms.”Public Co-Applicants in Research – guidance on roles and responsibilities (January 2019, NHS R&D Forum, the Health Research Authority and INVOLVE